SAP-samples/teched2021-DEV164/exercises/1_SetupTrial/README.md

 # Setup Guide

-If you have already followed successfully the setup guide sent to you upfront, you can move to the chapter **[Import Sample Content](#section1-import)**.
+If you have already followed successfully the setup guide sent to you upfront, you can move to the chapter **[2.1 Create Role Collection for Workflow Management](#createrolecollection)**.
 If not, please follow all the steps below to setup SAP Workflow Management.

 ## Table of contents